-In both years, the Group determined that there is no indication that impairment occurred on its of property, plant and equipment.
+In both six-month and twelve-month periods, the Group determined that there is no indication that impairment occurred on it's of property, plant and equipment.

 14. INTANGIBLE ASSETS - net

 The carrying amounts of the Group's intangible assets are as follows: